axelarnetwork/axelar-docs/pages/dev/gas-services/pay-gas.md

 ) external payable;
 ```

-The function names are prety self explanatory.
+The function names are prety self-explanatory.
 The following is true for the arguments:

 - For all functions
   - `sender` needs to match the address that calls `callContract` or `callContractWithToken` on the `AxelarGateway`.
 If the `AxelarGasReceiver` is called by the same contract that will call the gateway then simply specify `address(this)` as `sender`.